 This committee will have nominated representatives who are expected to attend the IFPT Finance and Resources Committee meetings, all other Trustees are encouraged to attend along with the Chief Finance Officer.
 At these meetings the focus will be upon Trust level finances and resources.
 This committee will approve individual Academy budgets and engage in all Trust auditing and risk requirements as per the Academies Financial Handbook.

-The Trust is always looking to strengthen our Board of Trustees from professionals with a wide range of relevant skills and experience.
+The Trust is always looking to strengthen our Board of Trustees and Academy Committees with committed professionals and parents/carers who can offer relevant skills, experience time and energy.
 Applications are sought from suitable candidates irrespective of gender, race or ethnicity, disability, age or religion.
-Trustees will be required to make a public declaration of interests when appointed and if it is anticipated that any significant conflict of interest could occur on appointment, this could impact an application/nomination.
-If a candidate’s application/nomination is successful an enhanced Disclosure and Barring Service check will have to be obtained.
+Trustees and Academy Committee Representatives will be required to make a public declaration of interests when appointed and if it is anticipated that any significant conflict of interest could occur on appointment, this could impact an application/nomination.
+If a candidate’s application/nomination is successful, an enhanced Disclosure and Barring Service check will have to be obtained.

-For more information about becoming a Trustee please contact the Trust office on 01494 535564 or email email@example.com
+For more information about becoming a Trustee please email the Trust office: HR@IFPTrust.co.uk

 For more information about becoming an Academy Committee representative please email the Academy office: firstname.lastname@example.org